-The Yellow Springs Schools may disclose directory information unless the school principal receives a written objection from the parent/guardian or eligible student to the disclosure within 15 days of the date of this notice.
+The Yellow Springs Exempted Village School District may disclose directory information unless the school principal receives a written objection from the parent/guardian or eligible student to the disclosure at the start of each academic year (see Opt Out Form).
 The parent/guardian or eligible student may object to all or part of the directory information.

 Directory information may include school record information that is not considered an invasion of privacy.
 This includes: the student’s name, address, telephone listing, date and place of birth, major field of study, degrees and awards, school-sponsored activities, and sports program information such as height and weight.